đź“…December 13, 2025

 Most adults see measurable improvement in insulin sensitivity within 2–4 weeks of returning to consistent movement, balanced meals, and restorative sleep—though individual timelines vary based on baseline health and adherence.

-#### Does stress really affect insulin resistance during Christmas and New Year?
+Does holiday stress really make insulin resistance worse?

 Absolutely.
 Chronic stress raises cortisol, which stimulates gluconeogenesis and reduces insulin receptor sensitivity.
 Mindfulness practices—even 10 minutes of daily deep breathing—have been shown to lower cortisol and improve glycemic control in older adults.